uribo/learnR/basic-objects/vector.md

 [1] 1 2 3 4 5
 ```

-We can combine several single-entry vectors with a multi-entry vector to obtain the previous vector.
+For example, we can combine several single-entry vectors with a multi-entry vector to obtain the previous vector.

 ```r